-Most of the walls in our home are painted BENJAMIN MOORE White.
+Most of the walls in our former fixer were painted BENJAMIN MOORE White.
 It’s a base white without any of the pigments added for their other whites.
 We needed a strong white to counter the strength of the yellow natural light.

 Peace to you right where you are.